TristanBrattinga/anno-amsterdam/README.md

 ## Structure

 - `apps` - Contains the web app and the backoffice
-- `packages` - Contains shared packages
+- `packages` - Contains shared packages used for development
 - `package.json` - Contains the dependencies and scripts for the entire project

 > [!NOTE]
-> For more information about the project structure of a specific app, please refere to the [SvelteKit](https://kit.svelte.dev/docs/project-structure) documentation.
+> For more information about the project structure of a specific app, please refer to the README.md file in the package's directory.

 ## Sources